Understanding Tenant Eviction in Belgium (2025)

 Legal Procedure

-The eviction procedure begins with a formal notice sent to the tenant, often by registered letter.
-The notice period varies depending on the lease type and circumstances.
 If the tenant does not rectify the situation, the landlord must file a petition with the competent justice of the peace.
 This filing leads to a hearing where the tenant can defend themselves.
 According to article 1344bis of the Judicial Code, a hearing must take place within two to four weeks of the petition being filed.

 Execution of Eviction